rsdoiel/antenna/columns.md

 ---

-## U.S. Officials Urge Americans to Use Encrypted Apps, for Texting and Calls, in Wake of Chinese Infiltration of Our Unencryped Telecom Network
+## U.S. Officials Urge Americans to Use Encrypted Apps, for Texting and Calls, in Wake of Chinese Infiltration of Our Unencrypted Telecom Network

-date: 2024-12-04, updated: 2024-12-04, from: Daring Fireball
+date: 2024-12-04, updated: 2024-12-05, from: Daring Fireball